1987 Ming Court Affair: Taib Mahmud's response

 In response to criticisms of Abdul Rahman and his supporters, Taib Mahmud, as the president of PBB, removed Salleh Jafaruddin from his PBB's deputy secretary-general post.
-A Taib loyalist, Wan Madzihi Wan Madzhar, became the new deputy secretary-general.
+A Taib loyalist, Wan Madzihi Wan Mahdzar, became the new deputy secretary-general.
 In November 1985, Taib also suspended Wan Habib Syed Mahmud from PBB's vice-president post, Haji Bala Munir from publicity chief, and Haji A.S.
 Jaya from assistant-publicity chief.
 Adenan Satem, a Taib loyalist, became the new publicity chief.

 Taib also started to reshuffle his cabinet in 1985 by creating three new ministries and abolishing two others.
 Taib placed the newly created Ministry of Resource Planning under him so that he could control the distribution of timber concessions.
 Taib retained the portfolio firmly under him until his retirement in 2014.
 Such power of distributing timber concessions was previously held under a Rahman loyalist named Noor Tahir.
 Noor Tahir was later given a less important portfolio which was Ministry of Environment and Tourism.
 Hafsah Harun, another Rahman loyalist, was given the portfolio of Minister of Social Development.

 1986

 Rahman supporters' response

 In April 1986, Salleh Jafaruddin resigned from his state assembly seat of Oya and ceased to become a member of the PBB party because he could not tolerate the leadership of Taib Mahmud any more.
 This was because organisers blocked him from attending special assembly of PBB Oya branch although he was the branch chairman.
 Saadi Olia (Kuala Rajang) and Wan Habib Syed Mahmud (Balingian) soon follow suit and resigned from the party but they kept their own state assembly seats.

 Wan Habib and Saadi Olia later set up a new party named United Sarawak Natives Association (USNA) in 1986.
 Wan Habib became the president of the party while Salleh became the secretary-general.
-Salleh Jafaruddin resignation from the state assembly seat of Oya had resulted in a by-election held on 1 and 2 July 1986.
+Salleh Jafaruddin's resignation from the state assembly seat of Oya had resulted in a by-election held on 1 and 2 July 1986.
 Salleh had to contest for the seat as an independent because his party cannot be registered on time.
 He contested against Wan Madzihi Wan Mahdzar who was the deputy secretary-general of the PBB party.
 Salleh subsequently lost the seat to Wan Madzihi.